“In this world, almost everything is connected to a local network. And that means it can be hacked.”

 So, looking at the Deep Dive Video example, inputting “1C, E9” followed by “BD, 55, 1C” and then “BD” will give us access to the Camera Log, Officer Tracing, and then the Main Objective’s Basic Access (we add “BD” at the end to have “1C, BD” within the input string to match the Instruction), finishing our input and leaving us with a good number of systems unlocked in addition to the basic Quickhacks.

-Each Quickhacking or Daemon Uploading will consume our Cyberdeck’s energy, which means that our mastery with this device will be important for how much we can rely on it.
-Each action will cost us a different amount of energy.
+Each Quickhacking will consume RAM, our Cyberdeck’s energy that functions alike stamina, which means that our mastery with this device will be important for how much we can rely on it.
+Each action will cost us a different amount of energy, have a set duration, cooldown, and an upload time.

 Costs 2 Energy